 Read More: Shanghai Company Registration »

 If you want to register a company in Shanghai, please contact our business consultant Cindy:

 ICP filing is the basic ICP certification that is needed by the companies which allow them to host non-commercial websites in China and connect to China’s content delivery network.
 ICP filing only helps the companies to host their websites in China for the purpose of creating awareness or sharing content.
 The ICP filing does not allow them to do any commercial activities from their websites in China.
 Without an ICP filing, the website of the companies is subject to the risk of being taken down or blacklisted by the Chinese Ministry of Industry and Information Technology (MIIT) for not complying with the Chinese law.
 Thus, ICP filing limits the companies to do any business from their website in China.
 The process for application under ICP filing is discussed below:

 ICP Filing Application Forms

 The first step towards ICP filing is to fill up the application forms.
-The application forms contains information like Company Business License, company information and details like address, contact details etc. The information pertaining to the company contact person, their address, contact number, email address, ID card number etc. also needs to be provided.
-The website which the company plans to host, its domain name, homepage, type and content of website also has to be provided in the ICP filing application form.
+The application forms contain information like Company Business License, company information, and details like address, contact details, etc. The information pertaining to the company contact person, their address, contact number, email address, ID card number, etc. also needs to be provided.
+The website which the company plans to host, its domain name, homepage, type, and content of the website also has to be provided in the ICP filing application form.